Swamp Yankee

-Swamp Yankee is a colloquial term for rural Yankees (northeastern Americans).
-The term "Yankee" connotes urbane industriousness, whereas the term "Swamp Yankee" suggests a more countrified, stubborn, independent, and less-refined sub-type.
+Swamp Yankee is a colloquial term for rural New Englanders who are mainly of colonial English descent and Protestant background.
+The term "Yankee" carries connotations of urbane industriousness and the Protestant work ethic, while "Swamp Yankee" suggests a more countrified, stubborn, independent, and less-refined sub-type.

 Usage

 Ruth Schell claims that the phrase is used predominantly in Rhode Island by immigrant minority groups to describe a rural person "of stubborn, old-fashioned, frugal, English-speaking Yankee stock, of good standing in the rural community, but usually possessing minimal formal education and little desire to augment it."
+Rhode Island is New England's lowest and flattest state by elevation, and the rural hinterland south and west of Providence is characterized ecologically as predominantly temperate deciduous and acidic coniferous forests with low water tables.

 Swamp Yankees themselves react to the term with slight disapproval or indifference.… The term is unfavorably received when used by a city dweller with the intention of ridiculing a country resident; however, when one country resident refers to another as a swamp Yankee, no offense is taken, and it is treated as good-natured jest.

 At one time, swamp Yankees had their own variety of isolated country music, according to Harvard professor Paul Di Maggio and Vanderbilt University professor Richard Peterson.
 Kerry W. Buckley describes President Calvin Coolidge as a swamp Yankee in a 2003 article in The New England Quarterly, defining the term as the "scion of an old family that was no longer elite or monied".
+Coolidge was born in Plymouth Notch, Vermont; where the rugged topography more closely reminisces a characterization of a Yankee hillbilly town, related to the swamp Yankee in all ways but geography.
 Schell predicts that "the term swamp Yankee is becoming less known and may be unknown in a few generations….
 Probably the best reason for its disappearance is the vanishing of the swamp Yankee himself as society moves toward urban and suburban life."